IrfanAkram5/JavaScriptSorting/README.md

       </tr>
 ```

-The minimum needed is a `onclick="sortTableColumn(event, 0)"`attribute in each column you wish to sort.
+The minimum needed is a `onclick="sortTableColumn(event, n)"`attribute in each column you wish to sort.
 If you do not add any other attributes, the column will be sorted as text, case insensitve.
 The first parameter to the function is always `event`.
 The 2nd parameter is the column number.
 Numbering starts from 0.
 Yes, if, you put in the wrong column number, a different column will be sorted; - save it for April 1st.

 #### Data Tags